1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 - When the point checking cronjob runs every minute, it will output a user-typingclub-current.txt file and a user-khanacademy-current.txt file.
 Using bash it will check if those files are diffent than user-typingclub-last.txt file and user-khanacademy-last.txt file.
 If they are different, this means the child has earned at least 1 point.
 Disable the blocking.
 If the files are the same, delete user-typingclub-current.txt and user-khanacademy-current.txt

+- Todo (It is unecessary to frequently check for points if the user's ip address has not sent a DNS request in the last 15 minutes.
+Some education sites will not like so many logins to check points all night.
+Figure out the table to determine if the user has sent a DNS query in the last 15 minutes.
+Ignore the apple / google domains that run often at night.